kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 To stop Grakn, run `grakn.sh stop`.
 To remove all graphs from Grakn, run `grakn.sh clean`" %}

+Grakn Engine is configured by default to use port 4567, but this can be changed, as can settings for Kafka and Zookeeper, in the *grakn-engine.properties* file, found within the */conf* directory of the installation.

 ## Test the Graql Shell